Folk dance: India

 India has a rich and diverse tradition of folk dances, reflecting its regional, linguistic, and cultural variety.
 Nearly every state and community maintains distinctive dance forms associated with agricultural cycles, festivals, rituals, and social gatherings.
 In northern India, dances such as Bhangra and Giddha from Punjab and Rouf from Jammu and Kashmir celebrate seasonal and festive occasions, while in western India, Garba and Dandiya Raas from Gujarat, and Lavani from Maharashtra, blend rhythm and storytelling.
 Eastern India features dances such as Chhau of Odisha, Jharkhand, and West Bengal, and Bihu from Assam, whereas in southern India, forms such as Kummi, Kolattam, and Oppana are performed during festivals and community events.
 These dances often emphasize collective participation, traditional costume, and regionally distinct music and instruments.

+Sri Lanka

+Main folk dances of Sri Lanka which are associated with folk activities and festivities are;